 Lunar gold coins were issued by the royal mint from 2014.
 It is a series of bullion coins, with a new coin launched each year, featuring a Chinese zodiac animal associated with that particular lunar year.
 The entire series will be a 12 coin series and the ones already released feature the dog, monkey, sheep, horse, and rooster.
 You can view these and purchase the ones you love at Physical Gold.
 Interestingly, in 2014 it was reported that 38,000 coins had been mistakenly struck with the obverse intended for the gold Britannia.
 These coins would eventually become a rarity and a collector’s item due to the error.

 If you’re thinking of investing in British gold coins as an investor or a numismatist, look no further.
-Our team at Physical Gold has both gold investment experts as well as numismatics experts.
+Our team at Physical Gold has both silver and gold investment experts as well as numismatics experts.
 Call us now on 020 7060 9992 or contact us via our website for guidance on buying gold coins.